Accessible Capacity of Secondary Users: The Evaluation of the Upper and Lower Bounds

 \section{The Evaluation of the Upper and Lower Bounds}

-We have now derived upper and lower bounds on the accessible capacity of the considered GIFC as shown in~(\ref{eqnTHbounds}).
+We have now derived upper and lower bounds on the accessible capacity for the considered GIFC~(\ref{eqnIFCseqRV}), as shown in Theorems~\ref{THCapBound} and~\ref{THCapLBnon-tri}.
 However, it could be very complicated to evaluate these bounds.
 The difficulty arises from the following two facts.
 Firstly, a complex GTC for primary users that has a large number of branches must result in intractable FSCs for the secondary links.
-Secondly, even if the GTC is simple, the space of sequences ${\bf x}_2$ expands exponentially as the length $N$ increases, which makes it infeasible to optimize the mutual information rates over all possible pmfs $p_2({\bf x}_2)$ for large $N$.
-Therefore, we consider only those tractable GTCs and assume that the transmitted signal sequences ${\bf X}_2 \in \mathcal{X}_2^N$ are independent and uniformly distributed~(i.u.d.) under the power constraint $P_2$.
-Under this assumption, the evaluated ``upper" bounds are actually the lower bounds of the upper bounds.
+Secondly, even if the GTC is simple, the space of sequences ${\bf x}_2$ expands exponentially as the length $N$ increases, which makes it infeasible to optimize the mutual information rates over all possible pmfs $p({\bf x}_2)$ for large $N$.
+Therefore, we consider only those tractable GTCs and assume that the transmitted signal sequences ${\bf X}_2 \in \mathcal{X}_2^N$ are i.u.d. under the power constraint $P_2$.
+The resulting accessible rate is referred to as i.u.d. accessible capacity and denoted by $C_a^{(i.u.d.)}$.
+The i.u.d. accessible capacity plays an important role in the practice of coding design since it specifies the achievable rate when random linear~(coset) codes are implemented, as shown in~\cite[Theorems~1 and~2]{Kavcic05}.
+The objective of this section is to evaluate lower bounds and upper bounds on the i.u.d. accessible capacity.
 In what follows, we have fixed the initial state as $s_0 = 0$ and removed it from the equations for simplicity.